 Another popular spot that doesn’t having camping facilities is Murrin Provincial Park.
 This is the place with the tiny lake that you’ll see at the side of the highway between Squamish and Britannia Beach.

 If you are in the Squamish area between mid-November and mid-February and you like bird watching, then check out Brackendale Eagles Provincial Park.
-It’s world famous for bald eagles in winter.
+It’s famous for bald eagles in winter.

 If you like the outdoors, or if you’re on your way somewhere up the Sea to Sky Highway, then Squamish and its surrounding area is a good place to visit.